 - "Uh wuh huh vuhhyuh uh Juhh Cuhh!
 Vuhhyuh fuh uh bluh uh muh fuhh!
 Uh uh uh huh uh fuh luh uh uhh — suh buh uh!
 Uh wuh becuhh Uhhfuhh!"
 (I will have vengeance on Jesse Custer!
 Vengeance for the blood of my father!
 And if I have a face like an arse — so be it!
 I will become Arseface!)

 - Captain Mar-Vell made his debut when he stopped a killer robot sent by his own superiors in the Kree army that was sent to Kill All Humans.
 During the battle the robot kept addressing him by his rank and name "Captain Mar-Vell".
 Bystanders misheard and assumed that Mar-Vell was a new superhero named "Captain Marvel".
 Mar-Vell decided to go along with it.
+Used again with his Ultimate Marvel incarnation, Marh-Vell.
+When interrogating him, Carol Danvers hears his name as "Marvel", and thinks he's a new superhero (and a Native America to boot).
+In fairness, with his armour, he does look like a superhero.

 - According to The Further Adventures of Cyclops and Phoenix, X-Men enemy Mr. Sinister got his name from the curses of his dying wife.
 Appropriately enough for a guy who became a supervillain in the 1800s, you don't get more gothic than that.